pisv/gethandly.wiki-playground/Step-Four.md

 public class SourceElementUtil
 {
     /**
-     * Returns the smallest element within the given source file
+     * Returns the smallest element within the given element that includes
-     * that includes the given source position, or <code>null</code>
+     * the given source position, or <code>null</code> if the given position
-     * if the given position is not within the text range of this
+     * is not within the source range of the given element, or if the
-     * source file, or if the source file does not exist or an
-     * exception occurs while accessing its corresponding resource.
+     * given element does not exist or an exception occurs while accessing
-     * If no finer grained element is found at the position,
+     * its corresponding resource.
+If no finer grained element is found
-     * the source file itself is returned.
+     * at the position, the given element is returned.
      * <p>
-     * As a side effect, reconciles the given source file.
+     * As a side effect, if the given element is contained in a source file,
+     * the source file will be reconciled.
      * </p>
      *
-     * @param sourceFile the source file (not <code>null</code>)
+     * @param element a source element (not <code>null</code>)
-     * @param position a source position inside the source file (0-based)
+     * @param position a source position (0-based)
      * @return the innermost element enclosing the given source position,
-     *  or <code>null</code> if none (including the source file itself) */ public static ISourceElement getSourceElement(ISourceFile sourceFile, int position)
+     *  or <code>null</code> if none (including the given element) */ public static ISourceElement getElementAt(ISourceElement element, int position)
     {
+        ISourceFile sourceFile;
+        if (element instanceof ISourceFile)
+            sourceFile = (ISourceFile)element;
+        else
+            sourceFile = element.getAncestor(ISourceFile.class);
+        if (sourceFile != null)
+        {
             try
             {
                 sourceFile.reconcile(false, null);
             }
             catch (CoreException e)
             {
                 Activator.log(e.getStatus());
                 return null;
             }
+        }
-        return sourceFile.getElementAt(position, null);
+        return element.getElementAt(position, null);
     }

     /**